Bondifrench/Node-Mithril-Chat/README.md

 ---

-For more info on the others technologies used in this app:
+For more info on the other technologies used in this app:
 For *Node.js* Check the following link: [Node.js](http://nodejs.org)
 For *ExpressJS* Check the following link:[Express](http://expressjs.com)
 For *Socket.io* Check the following link:[Socket.io](http://socket.io)